 Almost nine months before she was born, Brittany Nicole Abshire passed the most important test she will ever take.
 Her parents, Renee and David, are both healthy carriers of the trait for Tay-Sachs disease, a cruelly disabling and ultimately lethal inheritable disorder.
 After they lost one daughter to Tay-Sachs in 1989, they swore they would never have another child unless they could be sure that it would be free of the disease.
 Genetic tests could diagnose the condition before birth, but the Abshires' religious beliefs ruled out abortion as a way of screening for healthy fetuses.
 There seemed to be no hope until the Abshires learned about a new technology called pre-implantation genetic testing.
 The experimental procedure had already been used to screen more than a dozen children for a different genetic disorder, cystic fibrosis.
 Gary D. Hodgen and specialists at the Jones Institute for Reproductive Medicine at the Eastern Virginia Medical School collected ova and sperm from the Abshires and successfully fertilized seven ova in vitro.
 After three days, when those seven had developed to about the eight-cell stage, Hodgen's team plucked a cell from each pre-embryo and tried to analyze its DNA.
 For four of the pre-embryos, the analysis worked: one of them showed the deadly combination of genes, but three were not even carriers.
 Those three pre-embryos were implanted in Renee, and one survived to become Brittany, who was born this past january.
 Courtesy of genetic testing, Brittany is the first child ever certified to be free of Tay-Sachs disease before entering her mother's womb.
 As the era of genetic testing dawns, miracles such as Brittany could become commonplace.
 Genetic testing is the fastest-growing area in medical diagnostics: according to the Office of Technology Assessment (OTA), the number of genetic tests will increase 10-fold over the next decade.
 "Potential new genetic tests roll off the conveyor belt of the Human Genome Project almost once a week,' remarks Norman Fost of the University of Wisconsin-Madison Medical School.
 Hundreds of thousands of fetuses are already being tested every year by techniques such as amniocentesis and chorionic %,Wus sampling.
 Tests arc not just for the unborn: many can also be used to diagnose fflnesses more accurately in children and adults.
-In the past year alone, researchers have foLLnd genes associated with Alzheimer's disease, Huntington's disease and colon cancer; they expect to find a breast cancer gene almost an@, day now.
-Tests based on those and other discoveries could wam people that the@, are at special risk for those diseases.
+In the past year alone, researchers have foLLnd genes associated with Alzheimer's disease, Huntington's disease and colon cancer; they expect to find a breast cancer gene almost [email protected], day now.
+Tests based on those and other discoveries could wam people that [email protected], are at special risk for those diseases.
 And used in conjunction with prospective therapies that replace defective genes @vith working ones, genetic tests coidd lead to real cures.
 But many human geneticists and other observers are concemed that the rapid growth of genetic testing is already posing ethical, legal, social and scientific quandaries for which there will be no easy answers.
 They fear that new tests are proliferating without adequate supervision.
 Because the genetics of disease is proving to be more complex than anticipated, the predictive power and utility of some tests are in question.
 Yet states are enthusiastically instituting programs for screening newborns that may be unnecessary.
 Meanwhile investigators are beginning to see evidence that 'genetic discrimination" is costing some people jobs and insurance.
 "We need to proceed cautiously, because there is a potential for doing harm Mth tills technology," warns geneticist Nfichael M. Kaback of the University of California at San Diego, a pioneer in population screening.
 When we know more about a human's genetic makeup than ever before, we know what to do ivith all that information?

 A Mythological Model